Rainbow-CPaaS/Rainbow-Web-SDK-Samples/SDKTelephonyAngularSample/README.md

 Once this is done, update the `appId` and `appSecret` variables in `src/js/sdkSampleApp.js` file.
 If you don't know where can you get your Application ID and Application Secret from, check our [guide](https://hub.openrainbow.com/#/documentation/doc/sdk/web/guides/Adding_id_and_secret_key).

+You will need to create a SSL certificate in order to run a secure local server.
+In order to do it, navigate to the projects' root folder and run:

+`openssl req -newkey rsa:2048 -new -nodes -x509 -days 3650 -keyout key.pem -out cert.pem`

 At the end just run `npm start` in your console and open your browser on `http://localhost:8887/`.